 The Upper Division Writing Requirement

 Students are required to take and successfully complete an upper division writing course in their major degree program.
+Successful completion of the GWAR is a prerequisite to the upper division writing course in the major.
 Students should contact their individual departments for more information on the courses that satisfy the upper division writing requirement in their majors.